jollyblume/MarkingStore/README.md

 * symfony/workflow
 * symfony/property-access
 * symfony/event-dispatcher
-* jollyblume/common

-jollyblume/common is only included to support the InMemoryPeristStrategy and can be considered an implementation detail.
-This strategy is only included to provide compatibility with swf's InMemoryMarkingStore, symfony's default marking store implementation.
-Persistence strategies should be developed in isolated libraries.
-The InMemoryPersistStrategy dilutes the focus of this component, but provides a good reference implementation.

 ## Petri Nets and Symfony Workflow and This Component
 ### A super quick overview